cryan319/Tourism-Commodities/README.md

 <param ve-entity eid="Q221092"> <!-- Mauritshuis -->
 <param ve-entity eid="Q36600"> <!-- The Hague -->

-# Sample visual essay

-This is a sample visual essay demonstrating a few key features of a Visual Essay.
+# Why Souvenirs?

+U.S. tourists traveling in Latin America have long brought home objects as remembrances (and, at times, trophies) of their travel.
+Thinking about which objects were deemed "must-have" souveneirs (and by whom), and how those categories changed over time and across space, opens a door into the everyday trafficking in "types" and expectations that helped to shape U.S. thinking about Latin America and Latin Americans (and very much vice versa).
 Additional [Documentation](https://github.com/JSTOR-Labs/juncture/wiki) and [examples](https://jstor-labs.github.io/juncture-examples) are available for reference.
 <param ve-image
        label="American Tourists among the Ruins of Mitla, Mexico" description=photograph